Cross-platform C SDK logo

 obj

 Object.
-Will be set to NULL after destruction.
+It will be set to NULL upon destruction.

 type